2020 Tour de France: The third week: the Alps, the time trial and the Champs-Élysées

+Stage twenty was a 36.2 km long time trial up the La Planche des Belles Filles climb, 5.9 km in length with an average gradient of 8.5% and a maximum gradient of 14%.
 Of the early riders to complete the time trial, the best time of the day was put in by Rémi Cavagna, who would lead the race for several hours.
 Wout van Aert would eventually beat his time.
 Ninth place rider Tom Dumoulin would beat Van Aert's time by ten seconds to put himself in first position, placing him in serious contention for the stage win.
 Landa did not threaten to win the stage but rode strongly enough to jump to 4th place overall for the second time in his career.
 Fourth place rider Richie Porte, who fell short of Dumoulin's time by less than a second, moved into 3rd place overall.
 Porte took the final podium position, becoming just the second Australian rider to make a Tour de France podium.
 Lopez would fall to 5th place in the general classification.
 Primož Roglič, wearing the maillot jaune, was the final rider to take the start gate two minutes after 2nd place Pogačar.
 By the time he hit the first checkpoint he too was riding strongly, but was a few seconds behind Pogačar, who was absolutely flying by this point.
 The performance was touted as "historic" and received comparisons to the LeMond-Fignon tour finish.
 As Pogačar approached the finish it was all but certain that he was going to win his third stage, win the white jersey, take the polka dot jersey from Carapaz and win the Tour de France by close to, if not over a minute.
 Pogačar gained a minute and 56 seconds on Roglič, winning the stage, the general classification, mountains classification, and young rider's classification in the process.
 Pogačar became the first rider to win the tour on a penultimate time trial since Cadel Evans in 2011 and the first since Laurent Fignon to win the race in his Tour debut and the first since Eddy Merckx to win three jerseys in a single Tour.